William McGonagall: Career

 Which no God fearing man will dare to gainsay.

 Starting in December 1888, McGonagall found lucrative work performing his poetry at a local circus presented by entertainer Burlington Brumell.
-He read his poems while the crowd was permitted to pelt him with eggs, flour, herrings, potatoes and stale bread.
-For this, he received fifteen shillings a night, and despite occasionally losing his temper and ending his performances early due to the crowd's treatment, he seemed fine with the overall arrangement.
+He would read his poems while the crowd was permitted to pelt him with eggs, flour, herrings, potatoes, and stale bread.
+He received fifteen shillings a night for this arrangement, and mostly seemed fine with it despite occasionally losing his temper and ending his performances early due to the crowd's treatment.
 However, when Brumell was in the process of renewing a year-long license for the circus in August 1889, the magistrates threatened to withhold it unless the "lower-class" entertainments were discontinued; Brumell conceded and discontinued McGonagall's employment.

-Throughout his life McGonagall seemed oblivious to the general opinion of his poems, even when his audience were pelting him with eggs and vegetables.
-Author Norman Watson speculates in his biography of McGonagall that he may have been on the "autism-Asperger's spectrum".
-Christopher Hart, writing in The Sunday Times, says that this seems "likely".
+Throughout his life, McGonagall seemed oblivious to the general opinion of his poems, even when his audience was pelting him with eggs and vegetables.
+Author Norman Watson speculated in his biography of McGonagall that the latter may have been on the autism spectrum.
+Christopher Hart, writing in The Sunday Times, said that this seems "likely".

-In 1890, McGonagall was in dire straits financially.
+In 1890, McGonagall was in dire financial straits.
 To help him, his friends funded the publication of a collection of his work, Poetic Gems.
 The proceeds provided McGonagall with enough money to live on for a time.
-By 1893, he was annoyed by his mistreatment in the streets and wrote an angry poem threatening to leave Dundee.
+By 1893, he was annoyed by his mistreatment at the hands of the public and wrote an angry poem threatening to leave Dundee.
 One newspaper quipped that he would probably stay for another year once he realised "that Dundee rhymes with 1893".
-Though trying his hand at writing prose and endorsements for local businesses for a short time, in 1894, he and his wife were forced to move to Perth.
+Though he tried his hand at writing prose and endorsements for local businesses for a short time, he and his wife were forced to move to Perth in 1894.
 Soon after, he received a letter purporting to be from representatives of King Thibaw Min of Burma.
-In it, he was informed that the King had knighted him as Topaz McGonagall, Grand Knight of the Holy Order of the White Elephant Burmah.
+In it, he was informed that the King had knighted him as "Topaz McGonagall, Grand Knight of the Holy Order of the White Elephant Burmah".
 Despite the fact that this was a fairly transparent hoax, McGonagall would refer to himself as "Sir William Topaz McGonagall, Knight of the White Elephant, Burmah" in his advertising for the rest of his life.

 In 1895, McGonagall and his wife moved to Edinburgh.
-Here, McGonagall met with some success, becoming a "cult figure" and was in great demand.
-It did not last long, and by 1900 he was once again destitute and now old and sickly.
-Though he was now too frail to walk the streets selling his poems, donations from friends, as ever, kept him afloat.
+Here, he met with some success, briefly developing a cult following and being in great demand.
+This state of affairs did not last long, and by 1900 he was once again destitute, as well as now old and sickly.
+Though he was now too frail to walk the streets selling his poems, donations from friends continued to keep him afloat.